 A: To be honest, in a month of Icelandic travel, I didn’t take cash out ONCE.
-Not once.
-I used my credit card everywhere ~ from gas stations, to hot dog stands, hotels, grocery stores, tour guides, car rentals….literally everywhere.
-Because it’s so expensive, I wanted to earn miles on all my purchases.
-If you decide to take cash out, I’d keep it pretty minimal.
+I used my credit card everywhere ~ from gas stations, to hot dog stands….literally everywhere.
+Because it’s so expensive, I wanted to earn miles on all my purchases!
+If you decide to take cash out, keep it minimal.

 A: The Icelandic Krona.
 The current exchange rate is approximately 113 Krona to 1 US dollar.
 For instance, $20 US dollars = 2,200 Krona.
 My personal trick?
 Move the decimal place over 2X, to get an approximate price.
-2,200 Krona turns into roughly $22 US dollars (a close-enough approximation).
-Click here for a currency converter, from dollars to Krona.
-Because prices are so high in Iceland, you’ll want to be prepared before your trip, so you don’t get ripped off or confused!
-The decimal trick should save you some money.
+2,200 Krona turns into roughly $22 US dollars.

 Q: What are typical food prices like in Iceland?

 A: Expensive.
-Particularly if you want to eat healthy (virtually nothing can be grown in Iceland ~ the soil is volcanic sediment).
-A salad will run you about $25, entrees with protein like fish or chicken will run you $35+, a cheap bottle of wine is about $50 (alcohol is SUPER expensive here) ~ & even soup will set you back about $10-15.
-The cheapest food you can find in Iceland is a hot dog, which is about $5-7.
-Shopping at the grocery store is the easiest way to cut food costs dramatically.
-We typically ate two meals out per day, & bought food from the grocery store to snack on between meals.
-Eating out three meals per day in Iceland will quickly turn your trip into a very pricey one.
+Especially if you want to eat healthy (virtually nothing can be grown in Iceland ~ the soil is volcanic sediment).
+A salad costs about $25, entrees with protein about $35+, a bottle of wine around $50 (alcohol is SUPER expensive) ~ & even soup will set you back about $10-15.
+The cheapest food you can find in Iceland is a hot dog ($5-7).
+Shopping at the grocery store cuts food costs dramatically.

 Q: How can I save money on food in Iceland?

-A: You’ve got some options here.
+A: You’ve got options.
 First, you can bring about 6 pounds of food into the country.
-Pack nuts or Kind Bars, crackers ~ anything that will pack easily in your bag.
-Then, if you’ve got a car, stop off at a Bonus Market ~ you can find them in Keflavik, in & around Reykjavik, & randomly around the countryside.
-I bought apples & nuts to keep in the car ~ prices were comparable to U.S. grocery stores.
-A couple other healthy options in Keflavik & Reykjavik: Lemon & Joe and the Juice.
-I particularly LOVE Joe and the Juice: they’re hip, play great music, & the food & green juices are TASTY.
+Pack nuts, Kind Bars, crackers ~ anything that packs easily in your bag.
+And if you’ve got a car, stop off at a Bonus Market in Keflavik or Reykjavik.
+I bought apples & nuts ~ prices were comparable to U.S. grocery stores.
+Other healthy options: Lemon & Joe & the Juice.
+I LOVE Joe & the Juice: they’re hip, play great music, & their food & green juices are TASTY.
 Plus, prices are reasonable for Iceland ~ meaning it’s like $10-12 for a smoothie or sandwich!
-Ha!
-But at least it’s filling, healthy food.

 Q: Do you tip in Iceland?

-A: No. They include it in the price, which is also why the prices are so high.
+A: No. They include it in the price, which is why prices are so high.